This course will run from the beginning of October to the mid/end of November. The final exam will be held in November.

 Teaching Methods and Extent of Organized Teaching

-Blended and flexible learning methods, i.e., a combination of online and in class locations with lectures, teacher and peer supervision, and group work.
-Canvas is used as an electronic learning platform with addition of unique.
+Blended and flexible learning methods, i.e., a combination of online and in-class locations with lectures, teacher and peer supervision, and group work.
+Canvas is used as an electronic learning platform with the addition of unique.

 Compulsory Assignments and Attendance

-Students are required to attend minimum 80% of the scheduled lectures and seminars.
+Students are required to attend a minimum of 80% of the scheduled lectures and seminars.
 Compulsory activities must be completed and approved before the student can proceed to the assessment.